raspberrypilearning/pick-your-favourite/en/step_5.md

 --- task ---

-Next, add a the lines needed to change the `innerHTML` of slot 2.
+Next, add the lines needed to change the `innerHTML` of slot 2.

 You can copy the line above that does the same thing for slot 1, or write a new set of lines yourself.